ZeroPivot/ZeroPivot/README.md

 ### Hi there 👋

-I'm Arity, a Computer Scientist.

-I mostly study and code in Ruby, and am working on a server backend project with it.
+Arity here; I am a Computer Scientist & Mathematician who focuses on Algorithms primarily written in the Ruby Programming Language.

 I am also starting a long-term game project in DragonRuby.

+I work often with Server Backends

 📫 How to reach me: eigenfruit@gmail.com

-💬 Ask me about Ruby
+💬 Ask me about Ruby, LSL, Nginx, Perl, Php, JS, ...
 <!--
 **ZeroPivot/ZeroPivot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.